All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Compounded vs Brand-Name Semaglutide: What Is the Difference?

-Compounded semaglutide contains the same active ingredient as Wegovy and Ozempic, prepared by a licensed compounding pharmacy rather than the brand-name manufacturer (Novo Nordisk).
+Compounded semaglutide contains compounded formulations of the active ingredient as Wegovy and Ozempic, prepared by a licensed compounding pharmacy rather than the brand-name manufacturer (Novo Nordisk).
 The FDA has permitted compounding of semaglutide during shortage periods, and compounding pharmacies operate under state and federal regulations with strict quality standards.

 The primary difference is cost.
 Brand-name Wegovy runs approximately $1,300 per month without insurance.
 Compounded semaglutide through FormBlends is $199 per month, which includes the medication, physician consultation, and shipping.